dinane/self/README.md

 ```

 ## What I expect from you
 I trust and expect my teams to do good work without me digging into the details, but I can and will dig when you or I need to.
-I expect you to be the experts.
+I expect you to be the expert.

 ## What you can expect from me